Peka201/Peka201/README.md

-- 👋 Hi, I’m @Peka201
+- 👋 Hi, I’m @Peka_GitHub
-- 👀 I’m interested in app developing and animation
+- 👀 I’m interested in app developing, animation, video editing and programming
 - 🌱 I’m currently learning College 2nd year
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Pekahlua2@gmail.com
+- 📫 How to reach me Pekahlua1@gmail.com

 <!---
 Peka201/Peka201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.